shibuya-n/CS392-2025-Fall-aduong/assigns/05/README.md

 Please REWRITE the mergesort given in the following file:
 Library/FnList/FnListSUTIL.java
-to make it suitable for sorting a long list (consisting 1 million numbers).
+to make it suitable for sorting a long list (consisting of 1M numbers).
 You may want to study the quicksort implementation also given in the same Java source file, which is capable of sorrting very long lists.